oberdiek/latex-tds/readme.txt

   * iahyphen.tex -> TDS:tex/generic/hyphen
   * icehyph.tex  -> TDS:tex/generic/hyphen
   * lahyph.tex -> TDS:source/generic/babel
-  * The bulgarian patterns are removed, because they form a new CTAN
+  * The Bulgarian patterns are removed, because they form a new CTAN
     project: CTAN:language/hyphenation/bghyphen
 * It seems, nobody has generated the documentation since a long time.
   Several patches are necessary for error free compiling.